Dermi Lusala

-Dermi Lusala (born 16 January 2003) is an English professional footballer who plays as a right back for club Dagenham & Redbridge.
+Dermi Lusala (born 16 January 2003) is an English professional footballer who plays as a right back for club Maidstone United.

 Lusala is a product of the Tottenham Hotspur and Brentford academies and transferred to Coventry City in 2022.
 After failing to break into the first team squad, he dropped into non-League football after his release in 2024.
 Lusala was capped by England at U16 level.

 Club career

 Youth years

 A right back, Lusala began his career in the Brentford Academy and was a part of the U13 team which won the 2016 Elite Neon Cup.
 Following the closure of the academy at the end of the 2015–16 season, Lusala transferred into the Tottenham Hotspur Academy.
 He progressed to sign a one-year professional contract at the end of the 2020–21 season.
 Following an injury-plagued season in the Development Squad, during which he participated in first team training sessions, Lusala was released when his contract expired.